Nick Sandmann's lawyers made a "serious tactical blunder" in their lawsuit against the Washington Post, according to Alan Dershowitz.

-Most recently, Bream reported live from the 2013 Supreme Court ruling of the Defense of Marriage Act (DOMA) and California’s Proposition 8.
-Previously, she covered the Supreme Court ruling on the Patient Protection and Affordable Care Act (PPACA) in 2012 and provided extensive live coverage of the nomination of Judge Sonia Sotomayor to the Supreme Court.
-In addition, Bream reported on the Supreme Court hearing on Guantanamo Bay detainees in June 2008.
+During her time at the network, Bream has reported live from Capitol Hill on the 2015 Supreme Court decision to rule in favor of same-sex marriage nationwide.
+Previously, she covered the 2013 Supreme Court ruling of the Defense of Marriage Act (DOMA) and California’s Proposition 8, the Patient Protection and Affordable Care Act (PPACA) in 2012, as well as provided extensive live coverage of the nomination of Judge Sonia Sotomayor to the Supreme Court.
+Additionally, Bream reported on the Supreme Court hearing on Guantanamo Bay detainees in June 2008.

 On May 11th, 2013, she was the first ever female keynote speaker for commencement at Liberty University.
 Bream practiced corporate law in Tampa, FL and in 1999, she was selected in a competition for ABC's "Politically Incorrect."
 She was also crowned Miss Florida in 1994 and Miss Virginia in 1990.

 She is a graduate of Liberty University and earned a Juris Doctorate with honors from Florida State University College of Law.

 Dueling demonstrations are planned for Washington, D.C., over the next few days, with the March for Life Friday and the Women's March on Sunday.

 A mother whose son was killed by an illegal immigrant challenged top Democrats Monday on "Fox News @ Night" over their opposition to fund a border wall.

 Richard Fowler, Steve Hilton and Gianno Caldwell had a lively discussion on "Fox News @ Night" following President Trump's national address and a rebuttal from Democratic leaders Chuck Schumer and Nancy Pelosi.